YixuanHuang2002/qbb2024-answers/9_13/README.md

 numbers of zero/number of all the data (see my code in R) The amount of genome with 0x coverage from your simulation should be close to the Poisson expectation of 0.24%

 For λ = 10, the Poisson probability of having 0x coverage is ~0.00454%.
-Compare this value with the simulated percentage of 0x coverage calculated earlier.
-The simulated result works well.
+My simulation aligns well with Poisson expectations.
 Normal curve performes very well in 10x, and is better than the Poisson distribution.

 # Step 1.6